 Managing and editing material requires time, energy, and resources for a user of a conventional CMS, while those who use a "headless" content management system won't have that problem.
 They are spared the trouble of handling the rendering process.

-Headless content management systems are more adaptable because APIs are used to deliver content.
+Headless content management systems are more adaptable because APIs deliver content.
 Content is not a limiting factor; therefore, developers are free to experiment with new tools and frameworks.
 On the other hand, back-end content publication is possible without affecting the front-end.

-A headless content management system (CMS) for businesses is fully interoperable with the most cutting-edge tools available today.
+A headless content management system (CMS) for businesses is fully interoperable with today's most cutting-edge tools.
 Additionally, compared to other CMS, it allows your company to perform better.
 Moreover, it looks like the tendency will only accelerate in the future.

 Main Feature of an Enterprise Headless Cms